 Recently, I had the good fortune to speak with Gary Markle, author of Catalytic Coaching: The End of the Performance Review, which maps some bold and creative solutions.
 Markle is a former senior HR executive for Exxon, Shell, and other major companies, and has presented over 800 workshops on his ideas worldwide.

 Before outlining his solutions, it is worthwhile to briefly review a few of the main problems with the three approaches listed above, using both frequently documented results and Markle’s insights.

 TRADITIONAL—The manager grades each employee on a series of behaviors and characteristics as well as results.
 There is limited input from the employee.
-Most employees believe themselves above average, which is statistically impossible, and so feel demotivated if the manger is honest.
+Most employees believe themselves above average, which is statistically impossible, and so feel demotivated if the manager is honest.
 If the manager inflates the ratings, employees expect higher raises, or feel underpaid, and HR pushes back at ratings that will bust the salary increase budget.

 TWEAK THE TRADITIONAL—Much like the above, except that the employee’s self-ratings are requested before the manager and employee meet.
 Markle calls this a game of “tell us how high you rate yourself, and we will tell you why you are wrong.”
 Even with more emphasis on coaching, the manager’s final ratings are either demotivating or inflated.
 Like the traditional approach, this one takes a lot of time and emotional energy, with little payoff.